Khan/perseus/.changeset/gentle-dingos-explain.md

 ---
-"@khanacademy/kas": minor
+"@khanacademy/kas": patch
 ---

-Change how we evaluate mixed numbers
+Add some tests for mixed numbers in KAS.